mathis2001/GitDiscloser/README.md

   --------------------------------------------------------
   Config

-        Simply put your github token in your environment variables with the name 'GITHUB_TOKEN'.
+        Simply put your github token in your environment variables as 'GITHUB_TOKEN'.

 ```
 ## Configuration: